Pricing Model: Cost-Based Vs. Value-Based Pricing in B2B Organisations 🍈

 The marketing of pricing

 Both of these pricing models utilise marketing to communicate to consumers effectively.
-Cost-based pricing takes competitors into account when competing with price.
+Thus, cost-based pricing takes competitors into account when competing with price.
 However, value-based is about personalising offers to benefit the customer (not our cost position)Both options require you to consider your company’s market offering and how it compares with competitors.
 You need to find your competitors and their pricing strategies.

 The future is full of value